-- 1.1 This document details guidelines for medicines used for and during foreign travel for NHS Nottingham & Nottinghamshire ICB.
-It seeks to establish the principles that should be followed throughout the ICB. - 1.2 These guidelines have been written in accordance with nationally agreed standards described within the following documents (see references) - The Medicines Act 1968 - Care Quality Commission Fundamental Standards - 1.3 Any additional policies or procedures referred to within this document will be listed in the references section at the end of these guidelines.
-The Medicines Optimisation Team will have overall responsibility for any amendments to this policy, its ongoing development and distribution. - 1.4 These guidelines have been updated from Guidelines for Medicines used during Foreign Travel version 3.0 January 2019. - 1.5 The ICB is committed to ensuring as far is reasonably practical, the way that services are provided to the public reflects their individual needs and does not discriminate against individuals or groups on the basis of their ethnic origin, physical or mental health abilities, gender, age, religious beliefs or sexual orientation.
+- 1.1 This document details guidelines for medicines used for and during foreign travel for NHS Nottingham & Nottinghamshire Integrated Care Board (ICB).
+It seeks to establish the principles that should be followed throughout the ICB. - 1.2 These guidelines have been written in accordance with nationally agreed standards described within the following documents (see references) and are believed to be accurate at the time of writing. - The Medicines Act 1968 - Care Quality Commission Fundamental Standards - 1.3 Any additional policies or procedures referred to within this document will be listed in the references section at the end of these guidelines.
+The Medicines Optimisation Team will have overall responsibility for any amendments to this policy, its ongoing development and distribution. - 1.4 These guidelines have been updated from Guidelines for Medicines used during Foreign Travel version 4.0 July 2022. - 1.5 The ICB is committed to ensuring as far as reasonably practical, the way that services are provided to the public reflects their individual needs and does not discriminate against individuals or groups on the basis of their ethnic origin, physical or mental health abilities, gender, age, religious beliefs or sexual orientation.